-Less: Agreed values of liabilities assumed (xxx)
+Less: Agreed values of liabilities assumed (xxx) Purchase consideration XXXX

-Purchase consideration xxxx

-- Step 5: Credit Realisation Account by the amount of Purchase Consideration. - Step 6: If there are any unrecorded assets or liabilities, they are to be recorded. - Step 7: The Profit or loss on relisation (balancing figure of Realisation Account) to be transferred to the Capital Account of the proprietor. - Step 8: To ensure that all the accounts of the Sole Proprietor's business are closed.
+Step 5: Credit Realisation Account by the amount of Purchase Consideration.

+Step 6: If there are any unrecorded assets or liabilities, they are to be recorded.

+Step 7 : The Profit or loss on relisation (balancing figure of Realisation Account) to be transferred to the Capital Account of the proprietor.

+Step 8: To ensure that all the accounts of the Sole Proprietor's business are closed.

-Accounting Entries in the Books of Amalgamating Sole Proprietors:
+Accounting Entries in the Books of Amalgamating Sole Proprietors :

-1. For transferring sundry assets to Realisation Account

-Realisation A/c Dr.

-To Sundry Assets A/c [Individually]

-(Assets transferred to Realisation Account at their book values except Cash and Bank i.e. if not taken over by the new firm)

-For transferring sundry liabilities to Realisation Account Liabilities A/c

-To Realisation A/c [Individually]

-(Liabilities transferred to Realisation Account at their book values)
+1. For transferring sundry assets to Realisation Acco unt Realisation A/c Dr. To Sundry Assets A/c [Individually] (Assets transferred to Realisation Account at th neir book values except Cash and Bank i.e. if not taken over by t he new firm) 2.
+For transferring sundry liabilities to Realisation Acc count Liabilities A/c Dr. To Realisation A/c [Individually] (Liabilities transferred to Realisation Account at the ir book values)

+a the second

 3. For the amount of purchase consideration

-New Firm A/c Dr.
+0. New Firm A/c Dr.

 To Realisation A/c

 (Purchase consideration due from the new firm)

+4

 4. For assets taken over by the proprietor

 Capital A/c Dr.

 To Realisation A/c

-(Assets taken over by the proprietor)
+~ (Assets taken over by the proprietor)

-5. For realisation of assets not taken over by the new firm
+5. For realisation of assets not taken over by the new firm 5

 Bank A/c Dr.

 To Realisation A/c

 (Realisation of assets not taken over by the new firm)

 6. For recording of unrecorded assets

 Assets A/C Dr.

 To Capital A/c

 (Unrecorded assets are recorded)

 7. For realisation of unrecorded assets

 Bank A/c Dr.

 To Assets A/c

 (Realisation of unrecorded assets)

-(Note: If unrecorded assets are taken over by the new firm, it is also transferred to Realisation Account along with other as: sets.)
+(Note: If unrecorded assets are taken over by the new firm,

+0 it is also transferred to Realisation Account along with other as sets.)

-8. For payment of liabilities not taken over
+8. For payment of liabilities not taken over -

 Realisation A/c Dr.

 To Bank A/c

-(Payment of liabilities not taken overby the new firm)
+0 (Payment of liabilities not taken overby the new firm)

-9. For recording of unrecorded liabilities
+9. For recording of unrecorded liabilities 5

 Capital A/c Dr.

 To Liabilities A/c

 (Being the unrecorded liabilities are recorded)

 10. For payment of unrecorded liabilities

 Liabilities A/c Dr.

 To Bank A/c

 (Payment of unrecorded liabilities)

-(Note: If unrecorded liabilities are taken over by the new firm,
+(Note : If unrecorded liabilities are taken over by the new firm,

-it is also transferred to Realisation Account along with other liab ilities.)
+it is also transferred to Realisation Account along with other r liabilities.)

 11. For liabilities taken over by the proprietor

 Realisation A/c Dr.

 To Capital A/c

 (Being liabilities assumed by the proprietor)

 12. For realisation expenses

 Realisation A/c Dr.

 To Bank A/c

 (Realisation expenses paid)

-13. For profit on realisation

-Realisation A/c Dr.
+13 3.
+For profit on realisation Realisation A/c Dr.

-To Capital A/c
+To Capital A/c ы.

 (Profit on realisation transferred to Capital Account)

-14. For loss on realisation
+1. I. For loss on realisation

-Capital A/c Dr.
+14 Capital A/c Dr.

-To Realisation A/c
+To Realisation A/c DI.

+-

-(Loss on realisation transferred to Capital Account)
+1. (Loss on realisation transferred to Capital Account)

-15. For accumulated profits / reserves
+5. For accumulated profits / reserves Du

-Reserves A/c Dr.
+Reserves A/c - Dr.

 Profit and Loss A/c Dr.

 To Capital A/c

 (Undrawn profits transferred to Capital Account)

-16. For accumulated losses
+10 5.
+For accumulated losses

 Capital A/c Dr.

 To Profit and Loss A/c (if any)

 (Accumulated losses transferred to Capital A/c))

-17. For settlement of purchase consideration by the New firm
+17 7.
+For settlement of purchase consideration by the New firm

 Capital in New Firm A/c Dr.

 To New Firm A/c

 (Settlement of purchase consideration)

-18. For final adjustment
+18 3.
+For final adjustment

 Capital A/c Dr.

 To Capital in New Firm A/c

 To Bank A/c (if any)

+(Final ciclination and the place the backs of an equat)